 - Performing arts

 All arts train the imagination.
-As a former actor, singer, painter, and current writer, art has trained my mind to be incredible creative and very imaginative.
+As a former actor, singer, painter, and current writer, art has trained my mind to be incredibly creative and imaginative.

-This is one of the hardest mind training techniques.
+This is one of the hardest exercises.
 In fact, most people who read this will lack the courage to do it.
 That’s understandable.
 Facing fear is not easy.
 Not at all.
-But let me give you a promise.
+But let me promise you one thing.

 I promise that if you face your biggest fear right now it will change your life forever and it will train your mind like batshit crazy.

-One of the best mind training exercises is to use mudras.
-These are specific hand gestures used in Buddhism and other spiritual faiths.
+Mudras are specific hand gestures used in Buddhism, yoga and other spiritual systems.

 Mudras take advantage of human body language as well as the acupuncture points in the hands.
-For instance, the prayer gesture (palms together, fingers upwards) was originally a mudra called Anjali, which is said to have powerful effects on mental health.
+For instance, the prayer gesture (palms together, fingers pointing upwards) was originally a mudra called Anjali, which is said to have powerful effects on mental health.

 There are well over 60 mudras in total.
 Each of them trains the mind in different ways.

 Qi (or prana) is the energy that flows through all living things.
 It is the energy that you feel when you are at rest.
 When this energy flows through us unobstructed, it enhances both our physical and mental health.
 However, when qi is blocked, it can create health problems, both psychological and physical.

 - Tai chi